 He has a depth of thinking on what purpose is and how we leverage it to build a thriving social purpose economy that will change how you think.
 In this conversation he shares tips, tools and examples about how to take purpose to the next level as leaders, fundraisers, managers, visionaries and just individuals who want to create a better world for ourselves and others.
 Whatever you do, don’t miss this podcast!
 You’ll be talking and thinking about it for weeks.

-If you enjoy this podcast episode from Leadership Space please take the time to give us a 5 star review in iTunes, it helps others to find us.
+If you enjoy this podcast from Leadership Space give us a 5 star review in iTunes, it helps others to find it!

 To listen to his podcast with Better Boards

 Sproutcast – to avoid duplicated comments from ours pick it up from 12mins 20seconds.